 - The Superintendent or designee will study the appeal requests, hold any necessary hearings, and render a decision within ten (10) working days.

 - If the parent/guardian is still dissatisfied, they should notify the Board of Education Appeals Committee (through the Chief Legal Officer) within five (5) days of receipt of the Superintendent or designee decision.

 - The Appeals Committee will hear the request (based on the reason and documentation on the original transfer application).

 Circumstances where reassignment may be revoked

-A Principal or the Student Assignment Office may revoke a transfer if the student has problems with behavior, tardiness or unexcused absences.
+A Principal or the Enrollment Specialist may revoke a transfer if the student has problems with behavior, tardiness or unexcused absences.
 If the reassignment was granted for specific academic programs, the student must meet the expectations of that program in order to continue participation and the reassignment.